Tell us about your growing philosophy

 Tell us about your place on Earth.

-Kalangadoo is about 30km from the edge of the Southern Ocean, and has a mild maritime climate.
+Kalangadoo is about 25 km from the edge of the Southern Ocean, and has a mild maritime climate.
 Winters are cool and wet, it never snows and frost damage on apples is rare.
 Pastures grow well over winter, and we start spring with a major weed problem.
 In summer the paddocks dry off, and irrigation is necessary for quality fruit.
 Water is drawn from an underground limestone aquifer, and has more dissolved calcium than sodium - this results in hard apples.

 A few times in most summers, a hot northerly will push temperatures to over 40 degrees Celcius, and we can lose up to 10% of fruit to sunburn.